 - Encourage additional giving.
 Give your members options for adding extra donations on top of their membership dues by using your membership management software’s built-in donation tools (or integrating with another online giving tool).
 Plus, give them the option to upgrade their membership level during the renewal process.

 Bonus: Need some guidance before you send your next round of member renewal letters?
-Take a look at Neon’s handy how-to guide (and don’t forget to grab your free template)!
+Take a look at Fundly’s handy guide!

 7. Track your membership engagement efforts.